 The partnership aims to create a workflow where Fusion 360 models are automatically available in Mechanical.
 The simulation properties (such as boundary conditions, loading conditions and mesh size) will persist through the transfer — along with CAD and CAM data.

 The idea is to replace manual file sharing between designers (who develop CAD models) and analysts (who use simulations to assess designs).
 This automation will help reduce product development cycles.

-To learn more about this partnership, and its goals, read: Autodesk and ANSYS Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.
+To learn more about this partnership and its goals, read the press release: Autodesk and Ansys Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.